IveMalfunctioned/Default-Registry-Modifier/.github/ISSUE_TEMPLATE/keyreq.md

 **Key Information**
 Please include the key path, value, data, and type.
 Please keep in mind that it must be a user-specific key only.

+**Windows version information**
+What versions of Windows does this key work on?
+Is it specific to one version of Windows?